Last Updated on May 30, 2022 by Sorin Petroj

-The difference between wood and carbon is its predictability.
+The difference between wood and carbon is their predictability.
 Wood is a type of natural material and non-uniform within nature.
-The wooden blade is unique, and with time you can get used to wood.
+The wooden blade is unique, and you can get used to wood with time.
 All blades are at least 85% wood with some carbon fiber and predictability over the paddle.

 Who should choose the penhold handle?

-Penhold handle is a type of short handle for those players who prefer penholder grip.
+A penhold handle is a type of short handle for those players who prefer a penholder grip.
 It is a simple design where the user holds the paddle similar to the pen.